NBenzineb/Web-Development---WomenInTech/README.md

 # Web Development: Code First Girls + Service Now

-The task is to use what we have learnt in the past 8 weeks regarding web developemnt to create a website.
+The task is to use what we have learnt in the past 8 weeks regarding web development to create a website.
 I worked in a team to build a career advice website to aid women aiming to get into the technology industry.

 ### Criteria: